-Learn all about the Cricut weld tool in Cricut Design Space including what it does, when to use it, and how to use it a computer and on the app.
+Learn all about the Cricut weld tool in Cricut Design Space including what it does, when to use weld vs attach, and how to use it on a computer and on the Cricut app.

 We’ve looked very in-depth into the editing tools offered in Cricut Design Space over the past few posts, and today we’re talking all about the Cricut weld tool.

 The weld tool is actually a very easy and useful tool once you learn when you need to use it and how to weld images and/or text together.
 You won’t even think about when you need to use it after you’ve gone through this Cricut welding tutorial!

 In case you’ve missed any of the preview design space tutorials, make sure to check out my Cricut Design Space 101 series.

 These are the points I will be covering in this Cricut welding tutorial.

 Table of contents

 What does Cricut Weld mean?